anderri/anderri/README.md

 <img src="img/anderri.jpeg" alt="Anderson" height="100px"/>

-🛠️ Helping Teams Engineer Quality: 🗣️ Product Owner for Quality: Head of Quality Engineering and Observability
+🛠️ Deploying into the Cloud: 🗣️ AWS Cloud DevOps Engineer

 | [Contact me](mailto:anderri@hotmail.com) | [Follow me on LinkedIn](https://www.linkedin.com/in/anderri){:target="\_blank"} | [Portfolio](https://github.com/anderri?tab=repositories){:target="\_blank"}

-### Personal Statement
+### Career Summary

 I have a background in Delivery Services and Support with a passion for Cloud, DevOps, AWS, and the high-energy innovation culture.
 With over 20 years of experience in the IT industry, I have gained expertise in software implementation, system and operations maintenance, delivery services, IT support and most recently delivery projects in the cloud environment.
 My professional journey has encompassed sectors including Banks, Telecommunications, Insurance, and Financial Services, in both Enterprise and Start-up environments.